 Let me be clear.
 You’re not going to just sign-up for Tailwind and your Pinterest impressions are going to just explode simply by using the service.
 To say otherwise would be misleading.

 Tailwind is a tool for you.

-Now used the right way, with a well-rounded plan, your Pinterest impressions can explode.
+Now used the right way, with a well-rounded plan, your Pinterest impressions, and Traffic to your site can explode.

 A Strategy for Tailwind

 Think of painting a room.
 Have you ever painted a room?
 Ask any professional painter and they will tell you a majority of the job is prep work.
 It’s filling in holes, sanding the wall, degreasing, prepping the trim, protecting the floors, etc. It’s not just slapping a coat of paint on the wall.

 Your tailwind strategy is much like those final coats of paint.
 It’s going to bring everything together and create a finalized product, but you need to do the prep work.

 There are probably about 100 things you need to do to get your Pinterest ready for takeoff.